Gupt Khal Trek | Best Trek in Uttarakhand Himalayas | Himalayan Hikers

 • Joshimath via Ghamsali Village The route discovered by Mr. Vinod Panwar, these routes are good and worth thinking about.

-Why Gupt Khal trek makes it difficult for people without experience?
+Why Gupt Khal Trek makes it difficult for people without experience?

 It is said that this is mentioned by Mr. Frank Smyth in his book ‘Valley of Flowers’.

 From the Valley of Flowers, you trek crosses the twin passes of Bhuindar Khal Trek and Gupt Khal Trek.
-From here you will also see the mountain range of Himalayas and you have to cross all the glaciers in this trek like Gauri Glacier, and Ratan Glacier, and Tipra Glacier, Bankund Glacier, Nilgiri Glacier, and Nakhtani Glacier.
+From here you will also see the mountain range of Himalayas and you have to cross all the glaciers in this trek like Gauri Glacier, Ratan Glacier, Tipra Glacier, Bankund Glacier, Nilgiri Glacier, and Nakhtani Glacier.

-Whenever you do this trek, Do it with the local people here or with experienced people like us who are local here.
+Note: Whenever you do this trek, Do it with the local people here or with experienced people like us who are local here.
 Whoever can help you from the local here, no one else can give you, and it will be useful for you all the time.
+This is why we have to say that sometimes there are seasonal changes in nature, for which we all have to be ready, this is the law of adventure.

 Gupt Khal Trek Complete Guide